Listening to your baby cry is hard. Not just math equation problem hard… gut-wenching soul-cracking hard.

 Recently a wonderfully simply and easy tool for discovering why a baby is crying has been developed by Pricilla Dunstan.
 It is a listening tool she calls the Dunstan Baby Language.
 Priscilla, who has perfect pitch and a photographic memory for sounds and music, noticed subtle differences in the way babies cry which give us clues to what is bothering them.
-Because these differences are reflexes – it means that all babes from all cultures do this.
-And it is especially present in the first three months when the reflexes are strongest.
+Because these differences are reflexes, it means that all babes, from all cultures make these sounds – including your baby.
+These reflex sounds are especially present in the first three months when the reflexes are strongest.
 The wonderful thing is that it is quite easy to accustom our ear to listen for these sounds and then become able to pick them out.

 When hungry, babies make a sucking reflex – this reflex results in a cry that is preceded by the sound “n” which comes from babies placing their tongues on the roof of their mouths at the start of the cry.
 Click play on the video below to listen to some babies making the “neh” hungry cry.